 This is the skull of fossil LB1, found in 2003 in the Liang Bua cave of Flores island, Indonesia.
-Next October 27th it will be 10 years since the discovery was published in Nature in 2004.
-It belongs to a nearly complete female skeleton, dated to 100-60 ka.
+October 27th is the anniversary of the discovery, which was published in Nature in 2004.
+It belongs to a nearly complete female skeleton, dated to 100-60 ka (thousands of years).

 Apart from LB1 there are other rests discovered in that cave.
-They all describe a human with reduced size (around 100 cm tall, so nicknamed ‘The hobbit’) and little brain (around 400 cc, similar to chimps), but they were found together with complex tools dated to 190-50 ka and evidences of fire.
+They all describe a human with reduced size (around 100 cm tall, so nicknamed ‘hobbit’) and small brain (around 400 cc, similar to adult chimps), but they were found together with complex tools dated to 190-50 ka and evidences of fire.

 A little background

 The island of Flores was a lost world.
 Regardless of what time period in the Pleistocene, the only way to get to Flores was always crossing open ocean.
 In this extreme isolation, many archaic animals (which were extinct in the rest of the world), evolved to giant or dwarf forms by allopatric speciation.
-Example: the dwarf elephant of Flores (Stegodon).
-And this included the Homo floresiensis specimens (according to the discoverers), who evolved from Homo habilis or erectus or some australophitecines over several thousand years until c.
+As examples, we find the dwarf elephant of Flores (Stegodon).
+The floresiensis humans were apparently part of this process, and they evolved from an ancient group of Homo habilis or erectus (or even australophitecines) over several thousand years until c.
 15,000 years ago.

 How do they look like?

-Globular skull, low profile.
-Very small brain case within australopithecines range, but flat top-to-down similar to early Homo.
-Reduced, vertical face below the frontal bone.
-Less prognatism than early Homo:
+They had a globular skull and low profile, very small brain case within the australopithecine range, but flat top-to-down similar to early Homo.
+Their face were reduced and vertical, below the frontal bone, and they showed less prognatism than early Homo:

 Big size of maxillary and teeth, similar to H. erectus, maybe even more primitive: